 At the moment, 360 video uses a similar theory to a panoramic photo.
 Two or more cameras facing different directions are triggered to record at the exact same time.
 Then you stitch all of the different cameras’ video clips back together with editing software.
-There are a few different rigs, including ones that stitch the videos together for you before you even download it to your computer.
+There are a few different rigs, including ones that stitch the videos together for you before you even download them to your computer.
 We’ve tested basic consumer-level ones and now use a professional 3D-printed rig and 10 GoPro HERO4 Black cameras.
-This setup produces some of the highest resolution spherical images that the most common platforms can handle.
+This setup produces some of the highest-resolution spherical images that the most common platforms can handle.

 At the moment, Facebook and YouTube have the two biggest libraries of 360 content.
 Their mobile apps both offer the tools to playback the video.
-My favorite 360 app is GoPro VR.
+My favourite 360 app is GoPro VR.
 It allows you to download 360 content and scrub through it and play it back at full resolution.

 There are also full virtual reality rigs like the Oculus Rift, Samsung Gear VR, or the less expensive and pretty cool Google Cardboard.
 Both the Gear VR and Google Cardboard still require a compatible phone.